harshit-jain52/ctf/Pentathon25/Unblocker.md

 Clicking on **Access Restricted Content** takes us to `http://unblck3r.eng.run/flag` endpoint, which is Forbidden \
 Passing the same in unblocker gives `Error: Received status code 403`

-Further inspection tells that on blicking on "Unblock", a GET request is made at `/proxy?url=<input_url>` by the iframe
+Further inspection tells that on clicking on "Unblock", a GET request is made at `/proxy?url=<input_url>` by the iframe

 ![image](./images/unblocker1.png)